 Sometimes the flow of the film was interrupted by a handwritten message superimposed on the screen.
 Presumably someone had come in from outside needing to contact a customer urgently.

 The message usually just asked a particular person to come to Reception.
 It happened to me the day my father died in 1971, which was the last time I ever went to the Edgware Ritz.

 One day during WW2 I was sitting in the Regal Cinema in Edmonton when a message come up on the screen stating, "An air raid is in progress.
-Anybody wishing to leave the cinema can do so".
+Anybody wishing to leave the cinema to shelter can do so".
 The film continued to run and nobody moved.
 There was a saying at the time, "If it's got your name on it, it will get you [anyway, wherever you are]"

 The national anthem